dsr-lab/numpy_cnn/README.md

 The model has been trained both on CIFAR10 and MNIST.

+In the *config.py* it is possible to set variables that allow to change some model parameters (e.g.: dataset, optimizer, convolution type, ...).

+To run the project just start the *main.py* file.

 ## TODO
 * Add bias to convolutional layers
 * complete the documentation by adding examples for better understanding the math